mcuntz/partialwrap/docs/source/userguide.rst

    xmax  =  5.12
    res = opt.differential_evolution(rastrigin_wrap, [(xmin,xmax),]*ndim, workers=4)

-Or one could use the popular :mod:`emcee` library to calculate parameter uncertainties with the Markov chain Monte Carlo (MCMC) method.
-We take the example from the section on parallelization of the :mod:`emcee` documentation (https://emcee.readthedocs.io/en/stable/tutorials/parallel/) but code the log-likelihood function as an external Python program:
+Or one could use the popular `emcee`_ library to calculate parameter uncertainties with the Markov chain Monte Carlo (MCMC) method.
+We take the example from the section on parallelization of the `emcee`_ documentation (https://emcee.readthedocs.io/en/stable/tutorials/parallel/) but code the log-likelihood function as an external Python program:

 .. code-block:: python